 Neonatal retinopathy is also associated with exposure of the neonate to high FiO2.

 Hypotension and decreased cardiac output may occur when increased intra-thoracic pressure from positive pressure ventilation and PEEP use decreases venous blood returning to the right atrium.
+The same affect can occur with patients who are using CPAP for sleep apnea.

 Increased pulmonary vascular resistance also may result from the reduced cardiac output caused by PPV and the use of PEEP.
 The use of PEEP increases pressure applied to the alveoli and may compress pulmonary vasculature.